 Dockets include a map showing proposed railway extensions, track to be abandoned, lines in operation, right-of-way maps along railroad lines, and general railroad maps of certain regions of the state.

-Approximately 50-75 maps are related to oil and gas work.
+Maps are related to oil and gas work.
 Partial county maps show individual tracts of land, oil fields, oil and gas wells, pipelines, leases, and structural features.
 Oversize maps, plats and Photostats accompany many of the reports and hearing files.

 These are plats of oil and gas leases and survey maps showing oil, gas, and water well locations, oil/gas lease and field boundaries, land and lease owners, cities, towns, rivers, and creeks.
 The maps often contain notes about the wells.
 Some maps are accompanied by correspondence about the leases or have affidavits attached.
 Most of the maps were drawn by local surveyors and cover specific leases.
 These plats and maps were not created by the Railroad Commission but sent to them by operators with various other records, such as applications for permits.
 The Railroad Commission retained these plats and maps as a source of well data and related information.
 This series contains files for district 8 (covering West Texas), district 10 (covering the Panhandle), and a few maps for district 4 (covering South Texas).
 Remaining plat files, if they exist, are at the Railroad Commission.